 Ingredients

-- 5 lbs potatoes Russet or Yukon Gold, preferred
+- 5 pounds potatoes Russet or Yukon Gold, preferred

-- 12 tbsp butter softened and cubed, salted or unsalted is fine
+- 12 tablespoons butter softened and cubed, salted or unsalted is fine

 Instructions

 - Peel the potatoes and rinse.
-Cut the potatoes in half or quarters depending on the size.
+Cut the potatoes in half or quarters depending on the size.5 pounds potatoes

 - Place potatoes in a large dutch oven or stock pot.
 Cover potatoes with cold, salted water.
 The water should cover the potatoes by at least one inch.